 It is not my purpose to refute the traditional location at this time.
 It would take far too many words for a 1,700-word blog.
 If you are interested, I highly recommend the book.
 I believe you will be convinced of Dr. Collins’ theory.
 You can also find him on YouTube if you’re in a hurry with no time to read.

-Recall the story of how Lot’s sons, Moab (meaning: from the mother’s father) and Benammi or Ammon (meaning: son of my people, inbred), were born because his daughters thought the rest of mankind had been destroyed in the conflagration of Sodom, Gomorrah, Admah, and Zeboiim.
+Recall the story of how Lot’s sons, Moab (meaning: from the mother’s father) and Benammi or Ammon (meaning: son of my people, inbred), were born because his daughters thought the whole world had been destroyed in the conflagration of Sodom, Gomorrah, Admah, and Zeboiim.
 Given the circumstances, many folks might have thought the same thing.
 But the boys grew up with feelings of inferiority because they were products of incest.
 Even in those wicked times, incest was frowned upon.
 After the exodus from Egypt and throughout Israel’s history, Moab and Ammon were her fierce enemies even thought they were related.

 The Moabites and Ammonites settled on the east side of the Jordan River in today’s modern Hashemite Kingdom of Jordan.
 The last mention of an Ammonite was in Justin Martyr’s book, Dialogue with Trypho, in the second century AD, where it is affirmed that they were still a numerous people.
 Where they are today is unknown.